Perfect Corp. Founder and CEO of Alice Chang was recognized as one of Tech's top female leaders at the 2021 Tech Trailblazers Awards. - ExBulletin

 In addition, as the world moves towards the Metaverse, Perfect Corp. will digitize its assets to meet the new wave of consumer demand for limited digital products (NFTs), physical and omni-channel shopping.
 The digital world of the entire journey.

-Alice Chan, Founder and Chief Executive Officer of Perfect Corporation, is honored to be recognized by the Tech Trail Blazers in the Female CxO category.
-We look forward to driving further advances in beauty and fashion technology and helping brands take advantage of the opportunities created by the Metaverse.
+Alice Chan, Founder and Chief Executive Officer of Perfect Corporation, said: And we look forward to driving further advances in beauty and fashion technology and helping brands take advantage of the opportunities created by the Metaverse. “

 About Perfect Corporation